Slavic Native Faith and Christianity: Monotheism as the root of "mono-ideologies"

 Many Rodnover practitioners consciously and actively reject Christianity and the Abrahamic monotheisms.
-Old Testament theology and Christianity are regarded by Rodnovers as the primary cause of the degradation of the world and of humanity, as the root of all the "mono-ideologies" promoting "universal and one-dimensional truths" and smothering the multiplicity of reality.
+Rodnovers regard the theology of the Old Testament and Christianity as the primary causes of the degradation of the world and of humanity, as the root of all the "mono-ideologies" promoting "universal and one-dimensional truths" and smothering the multiplicity of reality.
 These "mono-ideologies" comprehend all their secular ideological products, including both Marxism and capitalism, the general Western rationalism begotten by the Age of Enlightenment, and ultimately the technocratic civilisation based on the idea of possession, exploitation and consumption of the environment.
-For its claim to have a monopoly on truth, Rodnovers often equate Christianity with Soviet Marxism.
+If Christians claim to have a monopoly on truth, Rodnovers often equate Christianity with Soviet Marxism.
 The Russian volkhv Dobroslav (Aleksey Dobrovolsky) declared that:

+Nature-swallowing capitalism is an ugly child of the Judeo-Christian civilisation [...] the only way out is to go back [...] from the cult of profit to the cult of life.

 Some Rodnover practitioners take a specific hostile stance toward Judaism, which they regard as having spawned Christianity.
 In turn, Christianity is regarded by some Rodnovers as having led the Slavs and other Europeans under the control of the Jews.
 According to them Christianity is "in itself [...] evil for all mankind", and was created by relying "on the most humiliated part of humanity, distinguished by treachery".
-Judaism is also considered the first thought system to have demonised the Earth, identifying it with hell, due to the fact of Jews being people without land of their own.
+Judaism is also considered the first thought-system to have demonised the Earth, identifying it with hell, due to the fact of Jews being people without land of their own.